neurobin/JSiteCopier/README.md

 Install:
 --------

 1.You can simply run the script jsitecopy in terminal or install it by running install.sh.
-Installing it will enable it to be run from menu (Network category) with mouse click.
+Installing it will enable it to be run from menu (Network category) with mouse click or from terminal just by entering "jsitecopy" without any path.

 2.Whether you run either of them , you first need to give them execution permission.